 We read the real sky in front of us: clouds, haze, planets, Moon, stars, gaps, and whatever looks promising.
 No script.
 No guaranteed planet list.

-Guests rotate between the 8-inch telescope, the binocular tripod, and the Stellarium sky-app view so the night stays active instead of turning into a slow line.
+Guests rotate between the telescope, the binocular tripod, and the Stellarium sky-app view so the night stays active instead of turning into a slow line.

 4Red-light portrait options